DGtal-team/DGtal/README.md

 programming for which the main objective is to structure different developments from the digital geometry and topology community.
-The aims are numerous: make easier the appropriation of our tools for a neophyte (new PhD students, researchers from other topics, …), permit better comparisons from new methods with already existing approaches and to construct a federative project.
+The aims are numerous: make easier the appropriation of our tools for a neophyte (new PhD students, researchers from other topics,...), permit better comparisons from new methods with already existing approaches and to construct a federative project.
 Another objective of DGtal is to simplify the construction of demonstration tools to share new